A successful dental practice is one that delivers the highest quality services to improve patient well-being and satisfaction.

 As such, how effectively a dental practice is managed can leave either a good or bad impression on patients.
 If it’s bad, this can impact retention rates and tarnish the reputation of your business.

 To avoid this, your practice must reflect your commitment to your patients and practising to the highest standards.
-The environment and the professionalism you display will leave a lasting impression.
-As patients will pick up on this the minute they walk through the door and their experience will decide whether or not they come back.
+The environment and the professionalism you display as a dental team will leave a lasting impression.
+Patients will pick up on this the minute they walk through the door and their experience will decide whether or not they come back.

 Many things make up this experience.
 Clinical aesthetics, the quality of treatment provided and a clean environment are just a few.
 While there are many factors, there is one element that determines how successful it is as a whole: the practice team.

-Every member of the team directly affects the success of the practice.
-How they communicate, their attitudes and the way they deliver the patient experience all contributes to the practice image.
+Every member of the team directly affects the success of the dental practice.
+How they communicate, their attitudes and the way they deliver the patient experience all contribute to the practice image.

 Each individual has the ability to make the practice more productive, cost-effective and profitable.
 Find out more about the qualities that make up the ideal dental practice team.

-Without good communication skills, holes may begin to appear with the process.
-For instance, the front desk booking inappropriate appointments because they are ill-informed.
+Without good communication skills, holes may begin to appear in the process.
+For instance, the front desk booking inappropriate dental appointments because they are ill-informed.
 It doesn’t look good to the patient, plus it eats into valuable appointment space.

 Enthusiasm and Passion

-The attitude of a team can make or break a practice.
-Unhappy, disinterested employees make for a tense, awkward environment for patients.
+The attitude of a dental team can make or break a practice.
+Unhappy, disinterested employees make for a tense, awkward environment for dental patients.
 It also increases the chances of mistakes and malpractice.

 Effective leadership is at the heart of most – if not all – successful businesses.
 A clear vision of why the business exists and what it strives to achieve serves as a guide to all team members.
 It sets the standards and the ethics that everyone is expected to work to.